Saul Friedländer: Academic career

 In 1998, Friedländer chaired the Independent Historical Commission (IHC) that was appointed to investigate the activities of the German media company Bertelsmann under the Third Reich.
 The 800-page report, Bertelsmann im Dritten Reich, written with Norbert Frei, Trutz Rendtorff and Reinhard Wittmann, was published in October 2002.
 It confirmed the findings, first reported by Hersch Fischler in The Nation, that Bertelsmann collaborated with the Nazi regime before and during World War II.
 Bertelsmann subsequently expressed regret "for its conduct under the Nazis, and for later efforts to cover it up".

 Views and opinions

 Friedländer sees Nazism as the negation of all life and a type of death cult.
 He argues that the Holocaust was such a horrific event that it is almost impossible to express in normal language.
-Friedländer sees the anti-semitism of the Nazi Party as unique in history, since he maintains that Nazi antisemitism was distinctive for being "redemptive anti-semitism", namely a form of anti-semitism that could explain all in the world and offer a form of "redemption" for the antisemite.
+Friedländer sees the antisemitism of the Nazi Party as unique in history, since he maintains that Nazi antisemitism was distinctive for being "redemptive anti-semitism", namely a form of antisemitism that could explain all in the world and offer a form of "redemption" for the antisemite.